 Situation of the country

-One necessity remains: the protection and social inclusion of people with disabilities and vulnerable people.
-Indeed, despite the economic growth and the recent development of basic services, such as health care, housing and education, the Rwandan population includes a large number of people who are vulnerable both economically, and from a psychological and social point of view.
-Nearly 29% of Rwandans suffer from post-traumatic stress disorder and 53% from depression linked to the genocide.
+One need remains – the protection and inclusion in society of people with disabilities or vulnerable people.
+Indeed, despite economic growth and the recent development of basic services such as health, housing and education, Rwanda has a high number of vulnerable people, both economically and psychosocially.